stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 - Mandatory: i.e., a feature that is critical to address customer needs
 - Nice to have: i.e., a feature that may compliment customer needs
 - Superfluous: i.e., a feature that is not actually needed

+## Requirements Engineering Process

+In general, there are four main steps in the requirements engineering process:

+1. **Elicitation**: abstracting requirements from various sources
+2. **Modeling**: representing the requirements using formal notation
+3. **Analysis**: identifying possible issues with the requirements
+4. **Negotiation**: discussions between developers and stakeholders regarding requirements until a consensus is reached

+Note that this process is a highly iterative process and make take many iterations before requirements are finalized.